US STOCKS-U.S. stocks set to open flat ahead earnings season

 By Sweta Singh

-July 10 Wall Street looked set to open little changed on Monday as investors gear up for the second-quarter earnings to justify frothy market valuations.
+July 10 (Reuters) - Wall Street looked set to open little changed on Monday as investors gear up for the second-quarter earnings to justify frothy market valuations.

 The week marks the beginning of the earnings season and investors will be looking at reports on Friday from big U.S. banks including JPMorgan Chase, Wells Fargo and Citigroup.